scriptituk/tv-test-card-maker/README-beta.md

 - enable transparency
 - be robust enough to calibrate television receivers
 - clear instructions and numerous examples
-- guidance for generating videos with audio and making ISO images and DVDs
+- guidance for generating videos with audio and making DVDs

 ## Implementation